 Testimony of a graduate:

-Last year, I was destined to join the labour force as one of these ill-favoured youths, and with full knowledge of the mass of disillusioned young people that I was competing with – this appeared a daunting prospect.
-Nonetheless, I was armed with an Honours Degree in Politics, Philosophy and Economics and was confident that my academic qualifications would see me surge to the top of the pool of prospective employees.
-Several lukewarm responses from employers later, and my hopes were brought back down-to-earth.
+”Last year, I was destined to join the labour force as one of these ill-favoured youths, and with full knowledge of the mass of disillusioned young people that I was competing with – this appeared a daunting prospect.
+Nonetheless, I had an Honours Degree in Politics, Philosophy and Economics.
+My academic qualifications would surge to the top of the pool of prospective employees.
+Several lukewarm responses from employers later brought my hopes back to earth.

 The explanation for this poor reception rested in one line that marred my chances with most employers: ‘no work experience’.
 The Catch-22 of ‘you cannot get work experience without work experience’ became a dismal reality for me.
-I eventually emerged from the job-searching doldrums when I received some positive feedback from a small but growing Enterprise Development firm.
-In January of this year, I was employed there as a business intern.
+I eventually emerged from the job-searching doldrums when I received positive feedback from a small but growing Enterprise Development firm.
+In January of this year, I was employed as a business intern.

-Top skills and attitudes employers look for
+Top Skills and attitudes employers look for

 These are the skills & attitudes top graduate recruiters look for: